-Based upon a tested, specialized operating system that offers rich security services, Cisco PIX firewall appliances provide excellent protection and have received Common Criteria Evaluation Assurance Level (EAL) 4 status and ICSA Firewall and IP Security (IPsec) certification.
-PIX security appliances provide security for a wide range of Voice over IP and other mixed-media standards including H.323 v.
-4, Session Initiation Protocol (SIP), Cisco Skinny Client Control Protocol, RTSP, and Media Gateway Control Protocol, helping businesses to protect deployments of a wide array of current and next-generation Voice over IP and multimedia applications.
+Based upon a tested, purpose-built OS that delivers rich security features, PIX firewalls provide a high level of protection and have been awarded Common Criteria Evaluation Assurance Level (EAL) 4 status and ICSA Firewall and IP Security (IPsec) certification.
+Cisco PIX security appliances provide security for a wide array of VoIP and additional mixed-media standards including H.323 Version 4, Session Initiation Protocol, Cisco Skinny Client Control Protocol, RTSP, and Media Gateway Control Protocol (MGCP), helping organizations to safeguard installations of a wide range of contemporary and upcoming VoIP and mixed-media applications.

-Cisco ASA Firewalls
+Cisco ASA 5500 Series Firewalls

-Cisco Adaptive Security Appliances (ASA) 5500 Series Firewalls are purpose-built devices that bring together advanced, best-of-breed protection and Virtual Private Network services with a flexible architecture.
-The end product is a robust, versatile network security solution better suited to protect small and midsize company and larger networks and, at the same time, lower the total deployment and operations expenses formerly associated with this enhanced degree of protection.
+Cisco ASA Firewalls are purpose-built devices that bring together market-proven, best-of-breed protection and Virtual Private Network support plus an adaptive architecture.
+The result is a powerful, multifunction network security appliance better able to protect small and midsize company and larger networks and, simultaneously, lower the total deployment and operations costs previously required for this enhanced degree of security.

-Cisco ASA Firewalls build on engineering developed for the PIX 500 Security Appliance, the Cisco IPS 4200 sensor, and the Cisco VPN 3000 Series concentrator.
-These technologies converge on the Cisco Adaptive Security Appliances (ASA) 5500 Series Firewall family to deliver a platform that defends against a broad range of threats.
-Cisco Adaptive Security Appliances 5500 Series Firewalls deliver application security, local containment, and safe VPN functionality throughout the entire product portfolio.
-This broad scope of protection allows the guarding of any network section, including the most typical threat vectors such as remote locations, LAN-attached internal users, and off-site connected Virtual Private Networks.
+Cisco Adaptive Security Appliances 5500 Series Firewalls build on engineering developed for Cisco's PIX 500 Security Appliance, the IPS 4200 Series sensor, and the Cisco VPN 3000 Series concentrator.
+These technologies converge on the Cisco Adaptive Security Appliances Firewall family to deliver a firewall that stops a wide range of attacks.
+Cisco Adaptive Security Appliances (ASA) 5500 Series Firewalls deliver program security, network containment and control, and clean Virtual Private Network functionality across the entire product line.
+This breadth of security enables the guarding of any network section, which includes the most typical threat vectors like remote locations, LAN-attached internal users, and off-site connected Virtual Private Networks.

-Cisco Adaptive Security Appliances (ASA) firewalls deliver robust application security through intelligent, application-sensitive inspection processes that examine network flows at Layers 4-7.
-The result is a better protected network covering web, voice, and mobile wireless services.
-To defend environments against application-layer attacks and to give organizations greater policing of the programs and protocols used in their environments, these inspection engines integrate extensive application and protocol knowledgebases and employ security enforcement solutions that include anomaly sensing and application and protocol state tracking.
-Also incorporated are attack sensing and remediation technology such as application and protocol command filtering and content verification.
-Cisco Adaptive Security Appliances 5500 Series firewall inspection engines also deliver management of IM and tunneling applications, enabling businesses to enforce usage policies and preserve network bandwidth for vital business applications.
+Cisco ASA 5500 Series firewalls deliver strong application protection through smart, application-aware inspection engines that examine traffic at Layers 4-7.
+This results in a safer network covering web, voice, and mobile wireless services.
+To defend networks from application-layer attacks and to give organizations greater control over the programs and protocols used in their environments, these inspection engines integrate extensive application and protocol knowledgebases and employ security enforcement solutions that include protocol anomaly sensing and application and protocol state monitoring.
+Also included are assault sensing and mitigation techniques such as application/protocol command filters and content verification.
+Cisco Adaptive Security Appliances (ASA) 5500 Series firewall inspection engines also provide control over IM and peer-to-peer file sharing, enabling organizations to enforce usage policies and recover network bandwidth for important business applications.